About the course

 In the first year, at least one period option must be chosen, and one subject option, while the choice for the third option can be from either group.
 You may also be allowed to study an unlisted topic within Classical archaeology, or directly related to it, provided that the topic is appropriate and teaching is available, or a subject from among those offered in a number of cognate disciplines.
 In the second year, you take a fourth taught subject from within Classical archaeology, and work on your thesis.

-You will have a supervisor in your main area of interest, normally your MPhil thesis supervisor, who may also provide other of your teaching but will advise on option choices and monitor overall progress.
+You will have a departmental advisor, normally your MPhil thesis supervisor in your main area of interest, who may also provide some of your teaching but will advise on option choices and monitor overall progress.
 Each member of the academic staff in Classical archaeology offers a different subject in his or her areas of specialism in each of the first two terms, so students can normally choose from about eight different subjects each term, covering major topics from the Bronze Age to the Late Roman period.

 The three subject options are examined by pairs of pre-set essays, submitted early in the following term, and the period paper, which is the focus of the final term of the first year, is assessed by written three-hour examination at the end of that term.
 The thesis subject is decided by the end of the first year, with any fieldwork taking place in the long vacation, and the research and writing occupy the second and third terms of the second year.
 There is also a compulsory viva voce examination each year of the course.

 The allocation of graduate supervision for this course is the responsibility of the School of Archaeology and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the School of Archaeology.